quickflamingo/XGBoost_CTREE_predictive_maintenance/README.md

 </tbody>
 </table>

-Figure @ref(fig:impxgb) shows a feature importance plot of the built XGBoost ensemble model, the features are clustered based on their importance.
+Figure 4 shows a feature importance plot of the built XGBoost ensemble model, the features are clustered based on their importance.
 The relative importance for each feature is calculated by the total “Gain” score, which is computed by the greedy algorithm at